PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 If you pass away while your policy term is active, your loved ones will receive a tax-free lump sum.

-Here’s the bottom line: the higher the risk of premature passing, the higher the life insurance premiums.
-But the sticker shock may not be as scary as you think.
+The bottom line? the higher the risk of premature passing, the higher the life insurance premiums.
+But the sticker shock might not be as scary as you think.

 When applying for life insurance as a “high risk” individual, a provider might assess your eligibility for approval based on many factors: